 It’s easy to reach for the candy or a bag of chips when you’re rushing around, but if you prepare a cooler with healthy snacks like fruits, veggies, and yogurt ahead of time, you can cut down on snacks with empty calories.
 Additionally, fruits and veggies tend to be high in fiber, keeping your stomach and your wallet feeling full for longer.

 Several studies have indicated that protein-rich foods can increase cognitive performance and leave us feeling full longer.
 Options like beef jerky, cheese, and nuts are readily available at almost every rest stop and provide a protein-packed punch!

 Research from the Mayo Clinic has shown that people consistently eat more food when offered larger portions.
 Try preparing smaller rations when cooking for yourself, or ordering only the amounts you need when dining out.

 Don’t Skip Breakfast

-Eat breakfast like a king, lunch like a prince, and dinner like a pauper.
 A healthy meal early in the day can kickstart your metabolism, helping you burn calories throughout the day.
-It also helps give you the energy you need to alert on the road!
+It also helps give you the energy you need to remain alert on the road!

 Find local CDL-A training near you.